aryanjsawant/Naturally-Inspired-Computing-and-Optimization-Lab/README.md

 # Naturally-Inspired-Computing-and-Optimization-Lab

-Coursework for the Naturally Inspired Computing and Optimization course for B.tech AI Honors students at NIT SURAT
+This repository contains the course work for the Naturally Inspired Computing and Optimization course for B.tech AI Honors students at NIT SURAT.

+Each directory corresponds to a lab and contains the code, reports, and other relevant files for that specific lab.